Aurangabad railway accident: Accident

 A group of 20 labourers were walking from steel factories in Jalna, Maharashtra, to Bhusawal so that they could board a "Shramik Special" train to reach their homes in Umariya and Shahdol districts of Madhya Pradesh.
-After walking 40 km along a minor road, they reached the railway tracks at Badnapur at about 0330 hours on 8 May 2020.
+After walking 40 km along a minor road, they reached the railway tracks at Badnapur at about 03:30 hours on 8 May 2020.
 Exhausted, they slept on and near the tracks, believing that no trains were running due to the lockdown.

-An empty goods train from Cherlapally in Hyderabad was heading towards Paniwada in Maharashtra.
+An empty goods train with diesel locomotive WDG-4 from Cherlapally in Hyderabad was heading towards Paniwada in Maharashtra.
 The locomotive driver realised that people were laying on the tracks only 160 m away from them.
 The train was moving at 70 kph, and despite applying the emergency brakes, it was unable to stop before hitting the workers.
 The 14 sleeping on the tracks were killed instantly, while three nearby were injured, two of whom later died in hospital.
 Just four from the group of twenty survived, three of whom were sleeping away from the tracks.